Ruth Bader Ginsburg underwent treatment for tumor on pancreas, Supreme Court says

 Affectionately known as "RBG," Ginsburg is the court's oldest serving justice and was nominated in 1993 by then-President Bill Clinton.

 If the liberal Ginsburg were to step down from the bench, that would enable President Donald Trump to name her replacement.
-The nine-person court is currently made up of five Republican nominees and four Democratic nominees.
-Trump has so far in his presidency nominated, and seen confirmed, two of the justices, Neil Gorsuch and Brett Kavanaugh.
+The nine-person court is currently made up of five justices nominated by Republican presidents and four nominated by Democratic presidents.
+Trump has so far nominated, and seen confirmed, two of the justices, Neil Gorsuch and Brett Kavanaugh.

+Senate Majority Leader Mitch McConnell, R-Ky., has said that if a Supreme Court vacancy were to emerge next year, he would act to fill it quickly — a stark divergence from his decision in 2016 to block the consideration of President Barack Obama’s Supreme Court nominee, Merrick Garland, after the death of Justice Antonin Scalia earlier that year.

+Ginsburg, however, has vowed to stay on the court for several more years, if possible.